 - The Dakota is a co-operative apartment (like many buildings in NYC) so residents have to be approved by the co-op board to buy an apartment.
 The Dakota is almost as famous for who they have rejected as it is for who has actually lived there.
 Rejected applicants include Antonio Banderas, Alex Rodriguez, Billy Joel, and Madonna.

 - John Lennon actually owned multiple apartments in the building, not just one.

 - The exterior of The Dakota is used as “The Bramford” in the film Rosemary’s Baby.
 The Dakota does not allow filming inside.

 - In the television series Frasier, Niles Crane lives in an exclusive building called “The Montana.”
 This is meant to be a parody of The Dakota.

-- In the best-selling Pendergast book series by Preston & Child, the main character Special Agent Aloysius Pendergast's has his primary residence at the Dakota.
+- In the best-selling Pendergast book series by Preston & Child, the main character Special Agent Aloysius Pendergast has his primary residence in the Dakota.
 In these fictional thriller books, his apartment is three 5th-floor apartments converted into one massive residence.